arestrepo99/EmotionSystem/README.md

 - Added UMAP class to UnsupervisedLearning.py

 ## Kernels
+- DWT can now be run withought parameters
-- Added automatic level calulation to DWT
+- Added AnalysisECG to kernels

 ## Dataset
-- Added features and labels method to dataset
-- Added one-hot-encoding option to dataset labels function
-- Added selection variable to dataset used in features function
+- Dataset objects are not passed to and returned by package algoritms.

+## Visualization
+- Added a visualization class that caries out a umap embedding and plots classes in this space.

+## Clustering
+- Kmeans and AffinityPropagation need revision